 Reiki is not only my full-time professional endeavor, but it is also a spiritual practice and a way of living.
 It is not just what I do, but who I am.
 Reiki informs every aspect of my life as I daily strive to be an instrument of healing grace in every moment, through every thought, word, and deed.

-Reiki, A Guide for the Practice of Levels I and II shares through step-by-step instruction and full-color photographs what I have learned from my teachers, my own research, and more than a decade of giving hands-on Reiki sessions to clients experiencing a broad range of conditions.
+Reiki, A Guide for the Practice of Levels I and II shares through step-by-step instruction and full-color photographs what I have learned from my teachers, my own research, and more than 15 years of giving hands-on Reiki sessions to clients experiencing a broad range of conditions.
+Learn more…

 - Tadao Yammaguchi, The Jikiden Reiki Institute, Kyoto, Japan